When Caged Birds Sing

 Domestic abuse, sex trafficking, date rape, kidnapping, transphobia, female genital mutilation, honor killings, denial of educational opportunities and the selling of child brides, create insufferable conditions for countless women.

-The sculpture installation “When Caged Birds Sing” focuses on the stories of nine women who have each endured the pain of physical, psychological or/and emotional abuse because of their gender and who have survived and bravely gone on to advocate for change on behalf of other women who are still at risk.
+The sculpture installation “When Caged Birds Sing” focuses on the stories of eight women who have each endured the pain of physical, psychological or/and emotional abuse because of their gender and who have survived and bravely gone on to advocate for change on behalf of other women who are still at risk.

 I tell the stories of these incredible women in the hope that their voices will be heard, their suffering will be seen, and that more of the world will rise up to prevent the abuses they have endured, which are still inflicted on their mothers, sisters, and daughters.